 Alpha Stage – Date, Late May 1998 (E3 Build)

-The title screen is different.
-It matches the rumored name “Tomb Raider III Rebirth Of Fire”.
-Although this looks complete, the levels are in early development and contain cut out parts which put the final to shame.
+The title screen is different and I quite like it.
+Such a shame it never made it to the final release.
+It is also known that this build has unique loading screens for the South Pacific level which use an unknown render.
+Although this looks complete, the levels are in early development and contain some interesting parts which got cut.
 The only known playable levels are: Coastal Village, Thames Wharf.
 The deleted roll animation can be seen at 0:32.
-The flare lighting effects look much better compared to the final cut-down.
-The level is pretty much different to what we play in the final, the monkey swing animation is different seen at 0:57.
+The flare lighting effects look much better compared to the final release’s cut-down version.
+My favorite part is when Lara is monkey swinging at 0:57, the animation is different.

 ——